pedrogiomo1/miniblog/README.md

 # About

 This project was developed using React + Firebase, and it's up on vercels server.
-### You can see that project working here: <https://miniblog-sigma-three.vercel.app/>
+### You can see that project working!
+Click here: <https://miniblog-sigma-three.vercel.app/>

 # Getting Started with Create React App